jsoref/ovs/Documentation/tutorials/ovs-conntrack.rst

 will appear to OVS as hosts in two networks (192.168.0.X and 10.0.0.X) communicating with each other.
-This is basically a simulation of two networks / subnets with hosts communicating with each other with OVS in middle.
+This is basically a simulation of two networks / subnets with hosts communicating with each other with OVS in midle.

 Tool used to generate TCP segments
 ----------------------------------